regb/scala-game-library/README.md

   eventually a good sbt plugin would come in handy, as long as it is a light, and optional, layer on top.

+* Try to be as native as possible.
+We want to always use the platform native and standard APIs.
+We should try to map the SGL API as directly as possible to each system API.
+For example on Android, we want to try to map to the drawable-Xdpi built-in system to handle multiple pixel densities, instead of building a custom asset loading code.
+By mapping directly into the platform behavior, we get more optimized apps, and can take advantage of future evolution of the system (like app bundles on Android, which requires to use the standard drawable-xdpi layout).

 ## Gallery

 SGL has been used to produce the cross-platform commercial game *Fish Escape*,